fpsdf/fpsdf.github.io/_posts/2023-05-02-learning-react-with-a-designers-mindset.md

 ---
 title: "Learning React with a designer’s mindset"
+layout: post
 ---

-When I started learning React, I did what most people do: followed tutorials, copied some code, and tried to understand what `useState` actually *does*.
+When I started learning React, I did what most people do: followed tutorials, copied some code, and tried to understand what `useState` actually _does_.

 But the thing is — I came to React mostly from a design background.
-My brain doesn’t start with “how do I structure this in code?” — it starts with *“what should this look and feel like?”* and *“how does the user move through it?”*
+My brain doesn’t start with “how do I structure this in code?” — it starts with _“what should this look and feel like?”_ and _“how does the user move through it?”_

 At first, that felt like a disadvantage.
 I wasn’t thinking in components and props — I was thinking in buttons, screens, flows.